-While Chicago is replete with hundreds of school choices ranging from public options (open enrollment, magnet, selective enrollment) to private religious and independent options, all schools will require some forethought in planning except one school into which you are automatically accepted and there is never a deadline: your assigned neighborhood Chicago Public School.
+While Chicago is replete with hundreds of school choices ranging from public options (open enrollment, magnet, selective enrollment) to private religious and independent options, all schools will require some forethought in planning except the one school into which you are automatically accepted and there is never a deadline: your assigned neighborhood Chicago Public School.
 Each Chicago address is guaranteed an assigned neighborhood elementary (K-8th grade) and high school (9th–12th grade) that allows for immediate enrollment any time of year.
 Find your assigned school.

 All other schools (including other neighborhood schools) can be viable options for families but typically do require at least an application to be filled out and, in the case of private schools, can require a lengthy, multi-step process that begins one year before your child will start the program.
 Some private schools do have rolling admissions, but most schools start their application processes one year prior to enrolling.

 The key for families is to be prepared and not to miss their window of opportunity, with the “entry year” (i.e., age or grade a program starts) of a school typically being the time when most spots may be available.
-Most Chicago schools also have a fairly strict cutoff date of Sept.
-1, so if a school accepts students who are 3 by September 1, you should apply the fall when your child is 2 by Sept.
+The majority of Chicago schools also have a fairly strict birthday cutoff date of Sept.
+1, so if a school accepts students who are 3 by Sept.
+1, you should apply the fall when your child is 2 by Sept.
 1. With the exception of Suder and Drummond (both start at 3 years old) and Inter-American (starts at 4 years old), CPS schools start in kindergarten, when your child is 5 by Sept.
 1. Private elementary schools typically start at 3 or 4 years-old.